 What do I think?
-Well, I think that it sounds like Hopkins was able to make the core of its argument: the baby was in bad shape when the child was placed in their care.
+Well, I think it sounds like Hopkins could make the core of its argument: the baby was in terrible shape when the child was placed in their care.
 I’m not sure why it matters how the baby got in the condition in the first place.
 I can also see why Judge Shar was concerned: it is so much easier to blame someone who is not in the room – geez, we all do it – and I think the trial judge struck the right balance, letting the evidence come in without the characterization of the negligence.

 I also think the opinion wrongly assumes that the court’s ruling assumed that Hopkins was partially negligent.

 Critically, this rationale necessarily presumes that the Hospital breached its standard of care.

 The Hospital’s defense, however, was that it was not negligent, and did not cause any injury

 I’m not sure this is right.
 It sounds like Hopkins was putting on tons of evidence that the actual harm came during the midwife’s’ care.
 Why does that rationale assume Hopkins breached the standard of care?